 The Young Lions, written by Edward Anhalt (The Boston Strangler), directed by Edward Dmytryk (The Caine Mutiny), manages to be both an intimate portrait of three very different soldiers dealing with the demands of a world in chaos, and a sweeping, grand scale war epic with a few well-staged battle scenes.

-Brando gives one of his most interesting and overlooked performances — the confused, decent Nazi officer who slowly realizes the sinister intentions of his government is vividly accomplished.
-Brando’s incisive, completely believable performance is the main attraction, and his work here represents his last hit until his triumphant comeback in the 1970s with a little film called The Godfather.
+Marlon Brando gives one of his most interesting and overlooked performances — the troubled, decent Nazi officer who slowly realizes the sinister intentions of his government is vividly accomplished.
+Brando’s incisive, completely believable performance is the main attraction, and his work here represents his last bona fide hit until his triumphant comeback in the 1970s with a little film called The Godfather.

 Conclusions & Final Thoughts: